bryanmylee/svelte-popperjs/README.md

 ## Usage

-`createPopperActions` returns a pair of actions to be used on the [reference and popper elements](https://popper.js.org/docs/v2/constructors/#usage).
+`createPopperActions` takes an optional [options object](https://popper.js.org/docs/v2/constructors/#options) for configuring the popper instance, and returns a pair of actions to be used on the [reference and popper elements](https://popper.js.org/docs/v2/constructors/#usage).

-The content action takes an [options object](https://popper.js.org/docs/v2/constructors/#options) for configuring the popper instance.
+The content action also takes an [options object](https://popper.js.org/docs/v2/constructors/#options) for updating the options of the popper instance.

 ### Example